-Did you recently buy a new turntable?
 Are you happy with the playback quality?
-We sold the record listening experience over the past decade to a new generation of listeners and my inbox is full of questions and complaints from those same people who are not convinced that they are getting the full experience.
+We sold the record listening experience over the past decade to a new generation of listeners and our inbox is full of questions and complaints from those same people who are not convinced that they are getting the full experience.

-Setting up a phono cartridge correctly is important to ensure optimal sound quality and to prolong the life of your cartridge and records.
-Here are the steps to set up a phono cartridge:
+Setting up a phono cartridge correctly is important to ensure optimal sound quality and to prolong the life of your cartridge and records; and that last part is extremely important because dirty records will damage your stylus and shorten its lifespan.

 Choose the right tonearm: Select a tonearm that is compatible with the cartridge you have chosen, and has the right effective mass, compliance, and overhang to work optimally with your cartridge.